campfireunion/docs/docs/1.0/flipside/references.md

 # References

-The following pages include input controls, menu options, supported file formats, and other resources to help you get the most out of Flipside Studio.
+The following pages include input controls, menu options, supported file formats, and other resources to help you get the most out of Flipside.

 * [[> Controller basics]]
 * [[> Menu overview]]